danbev/learning-ai/notes/architectures/transformers.md

 matrix.

 Let's start with the following input sentence "Dan loves icecream".
-The first step it split this into tokens, so we will have might get 4 tokens:
+The first step is to split this into tokens, so we will have might get 4 tokens:
 ```
 ["Dan", "loves", "ice", "cream"]
 ```